-Our offering includes our network management software, providing built-in automation to help configure, manage, monitor, safeguard, install and maintain complex, hybrid networks of thousands of elements remotely.
+Our product offering includes our EMS network management software, providing built-in automation to help configure, manage, monitor, safeguard, install and maintain complex, hybrid networks of thousands of elements remotely.
+Our EMS management Software was enhanced to support these new products and strengthened with advanced security features to support better cyber production and meet DoD demands.
+Our products are also built for future integration with enhanced security services we may introduce in the future.